Resource Recycling

 Federal statistics reveal waste and recycling workers face above-average injury rates, with battery-related fires adding new risks. | Sirisak Baokaew/Shutterstock

-Editor’s note: This article is the first installment in a three-part series evolving safety threats facing waste and recycling industry workers.
+Editor’s note: This article is the first installment in a three-part series on evolving safety threats facing waste and recycling industry workers.

 The most recent data from the US Bureau of Labor Statistics (BLS) show injury rates in waste-related occupations are above average, mirroring historical information.